sureshg/build-commons/README.md

 * Import the Gradle project.
 The initial sync may take some time as it downloads all dependencies.

 > [!IMPORTANT]
-> For a better, faster experience, use the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download).
+> For the best and fastest experience, use the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download).
 > Upgrade now!

 ## Build & Testing